 However, there are further opportunities than crypto mining: cryptocurrencies also offer an alternative way to transfer money and invest.
 For example, bitcoin.com.py has just started to provide bitcoin buying and selling services, and Cripex, a currency exchange platform, has begun its operations in 2017.
-Moreover, applying blockchain technology in agro industry could boost the country’s efficiency in terms of traceability and could also foster increased government transparency and efficiency on a public level.
+Moreover, applying blockchain technology in agro-industry could boost the country’s efficiency in terms of traceability and could also foster increased government transparency and efficiency on a public level.

 The Government is Becoming More Involved

 Paraguay ranks #132 in the Corruption Perception Index this year.
 As for most of Paraguay’s neighbouring countries, corruption and government inefficiency are important challenges that have a direct impact on entrepreneurs.
 Besides, until today the Paraguayan government has been rather slow in terms of fostering a climate of innovation and showing support to promising tech entrepreneurs.
-According to Juan Ventura, Specialist of Competitivity, Technology and Innovation at Inter-American Development Bank (also known as BID), Paraguay is the second country that invests the least among Latin American countries.
+According to Juan Ventura, Specialist of Competitivity, Technology, and Innovation at Inter-American Development Bank (also known as BID), Paraguay is the second country that invests the least among Latin American countries.
 But this may change!

-The President Mario Abdo Benitez recently stated at the World Economic Forum in Davos: “We are reforming our country to invest in human capital, in education and to improve our health system.
+President Mario Abdo Benitez recently stated at the World Economic Forum in Davos: “We are reforming our country to invest in human capital, in education and to improve our health system.
 Directly related to this, we are constituting a digital agenda which will have the goal to use technology to bring our country forward.”

 The plan is as ambitious as its budget of $130M to be spent over five years.
 It will focus on three main pillars:

-- Turning the government electronic by, for example, establishing an e-government and providing identity digital for the citizens;
+- Turning the government electronic by, for example, establishing e-government and providing identity digital for the citizens;

 We had the chance to meet some of the government’s representatives involved in the planning and execution of the digital agenda.
-Youth representatives, who were also present at the meeting, have a generally positive energy toward change and hope that from the promised actions will take place.
-Some concrete initiatives to be realised in the coming months include:
+Youth representatives, who were also present at the meeting, have generally positive energy toward change and hope that from the promised actions will take place.
+Some concrete initiatives to be realized in the coming months include:

-- The Ministry of Labor, Employment and Social Security (MITESS) is already supporting the implementation of a FabLab, a small-scale workshop offering (personal) digital fabrication, and is willing to provide additional opportunities to democratise access to tech education and knowledge.
+- The Ministry of Labor, Employment and Social Security (MITESS) is already supporting the implementation of a FabLab, a small-scale workshop offering (personal) digital fabrication, and is willing to provide additional opportunities to democratize access to tech education and knowledge.

-- The National Council of Science & Technology (Conacyt), with the role of supporting the development of technology, research and investigation, is providing assistance to mature projects with up to $90,000 and to innovative early-stage tech ventures with up to $25,000 through its contest ProInnova PY.
+- The National Council of Science & Technology (Conacyt), with the role of supporting the development of technology, research, and investigation, is providing assistance to mature projects with up to $90,000 and to innovative early-stage tech ventures with up to $25,000 through its contest ProInnova PY.

 - The Ministry for Industry and Trade (MIC) is greatly engaged to promote success cases from Paraguay through the campaign #InnovaPY.
-More importantly, MIC is in charge of writing and proposing a new law, “Ley Fomento de Cultura Emprendedora” or “Law for the Promotion of Entrepreneurial Culture” in English, that should implement entrepreneur-friendly measures such as an entrepreneur visa, a maximum of 30 days to execute a payment for SMEs (small and medium sized enterprises) and online processes to open a company within less than a day.
+More importantly, MIC is in charge of writing and proposing a new law, “Ley Fomento de Cultura Emprendedora” or “Law for the Promotion of Entrepreneurial Culture” in English, that should implement entrepreneur-friendly measures such as an entrepreneur visa, a maximum of 30 days to execute a payment for SMEs (small and medium-sized enterprises) and online processes to open a company within less than a day.